 The IRI-POI present in the MMS Proxy-Relay shall generate an xIRI containing an MMSDeliveryReport record when the MMS Proxy-Relay sends an m-delivery-ind (as defined in OMA-TS-MMS_ENC [39] clause 6.11) to the MMS client in the target UE.

-The following table contains parameters generated by the IRI-POI, along with parameters derived from the m-delivery-ind message (from the MMS Proxy-Relay to the local target UE).
+Table 7.4.3-13 contains parameters generated by the IRI-POI, along with parameters derived from the m-delivery-ind message (from the MMS Proxy-Relay to the local target UE).

 Table 7.4.3-13: Payload for MMSDeliveryReport